-Any employee who believes that he or she has been the subject of or witness to discriminatory harassment should immediately report the alleged act(s) to his/her immediate supervisor or Appointing Authority.
+Any employee who believes that they have been the subject of or witness to discriminatory harassment should immediately report the alleged act(s) to their immediate supervisor or Appointing Authority.

 If there is no one in the office or department to which the employee can report the alleged act(s) (for example, the immediate supervisor, member of management, or the appointing authority is the subject of the complaint), the employee should report to the County Administrator, Prosecutor, or Human Resources Director.
 Employees may also report allegations of inappropriate behavior directly to the Board of County Commissioners.